 “Winemaking is not chasing after “a-hah” or “eureka” moments; it takes patience.
 With many wines taking years to come into their own, the satisfaction must come along the way.
 The whole process is joyful.”

-One bright Sunday afternoon in April, Tony was riding his road bike down a hill at more than 20 MPH when a driver of a large car turned left, into him.
-Waking in Harborview Hospital’s emergency room, lying on a gurney, he found out that he had flipped over the hood, landing on his head, fracturing his spine.
+One bright Sunday afternoon in April, Tony Dollar was riding his road bike down a hill when a driver of a large car turned left, into him.
+Waking in Harborview Medical Center's emergency room, lying on a gurney, he found out that he had flipped over the hood, landing on his head, fracturing his spine.

 Tony attended the Northwest Wine Academy, focusing on wine making.
 His wine roots go back to his college days where he ran tours out of one of California’s first wineries, Almaden Vineyards in San Jose, California.
 From there, he traveled to Sweden, Denmark, England, Scotland and the Netherlands, before returning to San Jose and J. Lohr Winery.
 There, he ran the tasting room and served as Hospitality Director.
 One day, bored with tasting rooms, he bought a VW van – inspired by On the Road and Travels with Charlie and toured the country before settling in Seattle.
 This is where he found wine to be the most promising.
 He served briefly as a wine steward at the world-renown Canlis Restaurant, left to write, wrote, and now he’s back in the business, but this time making wine… wine that he hopes you find to be full of promise and flavor.

 Lobo Hills was named after Tony’s childhood dog, Lobo.